-- Feeling of a foreign body sensation in the eye (particularly with blinking) - Pressure on the eye - May also be blurred vision if thick pus from within the stye spreads over the eye's surface - > Presence of a lump (like a pimple) on the edge of the eyelid - Redness and painful swelling of the skin - May be thick discharge on the lids and lashes - > Tears can also be produced in response to irritation
+- Feeling of a foreign body sensation in the eye (particularly with blinking). - Pressure on the eye. - Painful red bump. - May also be blurred vision if thick sebum or pus from within the stye spreads over the eye's surface. - > Presence of a lump (like a pimple) on the edge of the eyelid. - Redness and swelling of the skin. - May be thick discharge or crusting on the lids and lashes. - ▶ Tears can also be produced in response to irritation.